pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 * `mac.dim`: The dimension that contains mac address.
 * `mac.vendor.dim`: The target dimension for vendor's name about mac address.

-This enricher process a message and return the mac vendor field.
-Not all mac address have mac vendor.
+This enricher processes a message and returns the mac vendor field.
+Not all mac address have a mac vendor.

 **Input:**
 ```json